Our heritage of over 150 Years

 For generations of Cumbrians, Bank Street’s coffee aroma and visits to the shop with friends and family have been part of everyday life.
 The place is so well-known it even features in a recent novel by best-selling crime author Mike Craven.
 The downstairs floor of Bank Street, which is open to the public, is a marvel to behold.
 It takes you back in time with containers of products that were sold in the past as well as items used in the coffee roasting process.

-Today, John Watt & Son continue to roast raw coffee on the premises in Bank Street on a daily basis as well as at their newly opened branch nearby on Blackfriars Street.
-Both operate as coffee shops and cafes which draw in local residents and visitors to Carlisle to sample the unique award-winning coffee blends and delicious menu options.
+Today, John Watt & Son roast coffee on the premises in Blackfriars Street which opened in 2017 to meet the demand for wholesale coffee and a larger coffee roaster was acquired.
+Both Blackfriars and Bank Street operate as coffee shops and cafes which draw in local residents and visitors to Carlisle to sample the unique award-winning coffee blends and delicious menu options.

-In addition to the Blackfriars shop John Watt & Son also now have the cafe at Cumbria’s Museum of Military Life in Carlisle Castle and sell coffee through outlets including Cakes and Ale in Carlisle’s Castle Street, Tullie House Museum and the Shepherd’s Inn and Auctioneer at the city’s Rosehill.
+In addition to the Blackfriars shop John Watt & Son also now have the cafe at Cumbria’s Museum of Military Life in Carlisle Castle, and the Rum Story in Whitehaven and sell coffee through outlets including Cakes and Ale in Carlisle’s Castle Street, Tullie House Museum and the Shepherd’s Inn and Auctioneer at the city’s Rosehill.

 They deliver to wholesale customers and their freshly roasted coffee and wide range of teas are sold online and at a number of food markets and tourist attractions so many can now enjoy their coffee and tea wherever they may be.